heikalm/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 10766.19
 ```
+Ans: The mean is the same as before while the median has increased.

 ## Are there differences in activity patterns between weekdays and weekends?

+Ans: mark each date with indicator of whether it's a weekday or a weekend

 ```r
 # day of week for each date